Write for us

 We pay $400 for essays of 1000-1200 words and publish 2-3 of these stories per month.

-For all pitches, please keep in mind that our audience includes people with Long COVID, their loved ones, people with related chronic diseases, the disability community, scientists, healthcare workers, advocates, and other concerned community members seeking to avoid SARS-CoV-2 (re)infection.
-We do not publish any stories that gaslight our audience or minimize their experiences.
+For all pitches, please keep in mind that our audience includes people with Long COVID, their loved ones, people with related chronic diseases, and allies seeking to avoid SARS-CoV-2 (re)infection.
+We do not publish any stories that minimize their experiences.

 Also, keep in mind that we aim to publish stories that are accessible to readers without scientific or academic backgrounds.
 In pitches, it’s helpful for us to see past writing examples that are similarly written for this type of general-interest audience — though not required!